radview/webload-documentation/docs/javascript/actions_objects_functions.md

 You may assign an SSL bit limit value using the wlGlobals.SSLBitLimit property.
 Check the value of this property if you wish to verify the maximum cipher strength (SSL bit limit) available for the current test session.
 For example, if all ciphers are enabled, then the maximum cipher strength is 128.

 > **Note:** Defining an SSL bit limit with the SSLBitLimit property is a low-level approach to enabling or disabling individual protocols.
-Even if you prefer to program property values directly rather than working through the GUI, it is usually preferable to use the SSLCryptoStrength (see [*SSLCryptoStrength (property)* ](#_bookmark379)on page [258](#_bookmark379)) to define and enable cipher levels and cryptographic strengths using a higher, more categorical approach.
+Even if you prefer to program property values directly rather than working through the GUI, it is usually preferable to use the SSLCryptoStrength (see [*SSLCryptoStrength (property)* ](#_bookmark379)) to define and enable cipher levels and cryptographic strengths using a higher, more categorical approach.

 **Syntax**